YuanTian1991/Inivata_Coding_Test/README.md

 }
 ```

 Below is the result.
-After feeding with `amplicon_1.fa.gz` file,  we get the result that the mutation position is 58 on this amplicon.
-And on that position, there are 186 C and 14 T.
+After feeding with `amplicon_1.fa.gz` file,  we get the result that the mutation position is the 58th on this amplicon.
+And on that mutation position, there are 186 C and 14 T.

 ```r
 > result <- MutationDetection("./amplicon_1.fa.gz")